cccu-uk/U10130_FCP_Practicals/content/Number_Systems/Number_Systems.md

 \\(C_{16}\equiv 12_{10} \equiv1100_{2}\\)

-Putting it together we get:
+Putting it all together, we get:

 - **\\(1010 0011 1010 1100_{2}\\)**